 A HELOC does have some sensible uses, like improving the value of your home.
 It can be a viable option depending on your financial situation and what you plan to use the funds for.
 But if you use it to make purchases you can’t really afford it’s considered bad debt.

-What is a HELOC and How Does It Work?
+What is a HELOC and Is it Worth Getting One?

 A home equity line of credit allows you to borrow against the equity in your home.
 You’ll usually be able to borrow up to 85% of your home’s value.
 How much you can borrow is contingent on your credit, your debt to income ratio and the financial institution.